rust-embedded/discovery/src/01-background/README.md

 The other common trait of these systems is that they *control* a process.
 And for that these systems usually have one or more sensors and one or more actuators.
-For example, an HVAC system has several sensors, thermometers and humidy sensors spread across some area, and several actuators as well, heating elements and fans connected to ducts.
+For example, an HVAC system has several sensors, thermometers and humidity sensors spread across some area, and several actuators as well, heating elements and fans connected to ducts.

 ## When should I use a microcontroller?